mathrip/HIPLAY7/README.md

  `myelin_content.py`  – compute a myelin proxy (R1 values) for the grey matter and the white matter in differents regions of the hippocampus and the cortex

-Note : The method employed does not give a reliable myeline proxy for the CSF.

 ## Overview
 This program performs four steps and will create one folder for each step :
  1. **Inputs** : Extract the needed inputs from the acquisition folder.
 Results save as nifti format (.nii)